Vegetarian Shepherds Pie

 Baked Cranberry Almond Brie Bites

 I know that most of us are probably partied out.
-But it can never hurt to have some really great (and easy) party appetizer recipe on hand, right?
+But it can never hurt to have some really great (and easy) party appetizer recipes on hand, like these Baked Cranberry Almond Brie Bites, right?

-This recipe is a bite-sized version of baked brie wrapped in puff pastry; some versions of baked brie are stuffed with jam and nuts.
+This recipe for Baked Cranberry Almond Brie Bites is a bite-sized version of baked brie wrapped in puff pastry; some versions of baked brie are stuffed with jam and nuts.
 This mini version uses mini phyllo cups stuffed with brie and cranberry sauce, then is topped with toasted almonds and fresh thyme.
-Mini phyllo cups are typically available in the dessert frozen section of the supermarket.
+Mini phyllo cups (paid link) are typically available in the dessert frozen section of the supermarket.

 Ingredients: